Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

 \subsubsection{Mixed Effects Analyses}

-We ran each of the model parameterizations generated by the 24 training runs at $\alpha = 2.25$ on a set of 100 texts, 50 of which were from the CNN section, while the other 50 were from the Daily Mail section of the DeepMind corpus.
-Both sets were sampled randomly from their respective sections.
-We chose this subset as the full set is too large to conduct a mixed effects analysis.
-Each model was run on each text twice, once with preview and once without.
+We ran each of the model parameterizations generated by the 35 training runs at $\alpha = 1.0$ on the same texts as used in Experiment~1.

-Then we built linear mixed effects model with random effects for item and model run, with NEAT fixation probabilities as the dependent variable.
-The fixation probabilities were logit-transformed.
-As the logit function is inverse to the sigmoid function, this corresponds to directly modeling the linear term $u + v^T {\hat w}_i + X_i^T A {\hat w}_i$ in equation~(\ref{eq:attention}).

-Note that our mixed effects model includes model runs as a random effect; it plays a role similar to the random effect of participants in a mixed effects model of experimental data.
-Due to the size of the dataset, we only use random intercepts, not random slopes.
-The model was again built with the R package lme4.
+Then we built a logistic mixed effects model with NEAT fixation rate as the dependent variable.
+The random effects structure and the priors were the same as when analyzing human fixation rate in Experiment~1 (see SI Appendix, Section~2).
+Our mixed effects model includes model runs as a random effect; it plays a role analogous to the random effect of participants in a mixed effects model of experimental data.

-As fixed factors, our mixed effects model included those that were also used to analyze the eye-tracking data from Experiment~1 (see Section~\ref{sec:exp1:methods}), with the exception of word length and surprisal.
-NEAT has no notion of word length, as it receives word embeddings (fixed length vectors) as input, not actual words.
-It is also not appropriate to include surprisal, as the model is supposed to compute a surprisal-type quantity of its own (see Modeling Study~1, Section~\ref{sec:study1}).

-We built the final mixed model using forward selection to include significant binary interactions into the model, in the same way as for the eye-tracking data.
+As fixed factors, our mixed effects model included those that were also used to analyze the eye-tracking data from Experiment~1 (see Section~\ref{sec:exp1:methods}).
+We built the final mixed model using forward selection to include significant binary interactions into the model, in the same way as for the eye-tracking data.\footnote{\changedSecond{In Modeling Study~1, we used NEAT surprisal to predict human reading times.
+An analysis of this type doesn't make sense for Modeling Study~2, as the human reading data (see Table~\ref{tab:reading-times-lme:exp1}) did not show an interaction of surprisal and task, neither in the reading times nor in fixation rate.
+We therefore expect NEAT surprisal to be unaffected by task and instead analyze whether human fixation rate effects correspond to model fixation rate effects.}}